joshbressers/sbom-everywhere/CONTRIBUTING.md

 If you are interested in adding entries to the catalog or wiki, or modifying functionality of the catalog, please review this guide.

 The top portion of this guide is to provide guidance on the basics of using git for anyone unfamiliar.
-You can jump to the [Catalog](#sbom-catalog) or [Wiki](#sbom-wiki) sections.
+You can jump to the [SBOM Catalog Contributing Guide](#sbom-catalog-contributing-guide) or [SBOM Wiki Contributing Guide](#sbom-wiki-contributing-guide) sections.

 ## About the projects

 The SBOM Catalog and SBOM Wiki projects use an open source development model.
 Whoever does the work gets to make the decisions.
 While the SBOM Everywhere group has meetings, those meetings are not where work on these projects happen.

 ## Contributing
 It can be a terrifying prospect to submit a PR to an open source project, and it's not always clear what to do.
 We understand that many contributions to this project will come from people who are not necessarily regular open source contributors.
 We can't wait for your contribution.
-If you have any questions, no matter how silly you think they could be, please hop in Slack and ask, we'd be happy to help with anything below.
+If you have any questions, no matter how silly you think they could be, please hop in Slack or open an issue in this repo and ask, we'd be happy to help with anything.

-If you're more adventerous, the instructions below are meant to be everything anyone could need to contribute.
-You don't ever have to leave your web browser!
+The instructions below are meant to be everything anyone could need to contribute.
+You don't even have to leave your web browser.
+The instructions below are focused on creating a PR in GitHub using only the browser.

 The code and data is stored in this git repository which is hosted on GitHub.
 Knowing how Git works is useful, but not necessary.
-You should find enough instructions here to get you started to edit in the web browser.
+You should find enough instructions in this section to get you started to edit in the web browser.

 To set expectations, it's very likely there will be discussion and several iterations of your modifications.
 This is how the process works, you're not doing anything wrong, all of us are smarter than one of us.

 ### The repository
 The Git repository for this project is located at [https://github.com/ossf/sbom-everywhere](https://github.com/ossf/sbom-everywhere).
-This document is located in that repository, so it's extremely likely you've already found it.
+This document is located in that repository, so it's extremely likely you've already found it if you're reading this.

 The Catalog is located in the `SBOM-Catalog` directory.
 The Wiki is in the `SBOM-wiki` directory.